innoq/anonymous_inmail/README.md

 `ano_inbox.title` The title to be displayed.
 Default: "Sending anonymous email."

-`ano_inbox.key0`, `ano_inbox.key1` `ano_inbox.key2` `ano_inbox.key3`
-(at least one) the X.509 certificates (PEM format, including line breaks and all) of the people you want to send emails.
-Their recipient addresses will be extracted automatically.

-If you have problems getting line breaks into these environment variables, here are two ways out:

-* If there is no initial `-----BEGIN CERTIFICATE-----` line, but the environment variable's value starts with `https://` (or `http://`, but, generally speaking, don't do that), the program will assume a URI, will issue a get request to retrieve the value behind that URI, and, if that succeeds, assume what it now has is the key in PEM format (again with line breaks and all).
-Caveat: *This happens once each time a new worker is started.* So you should keep that key server up and running beyond the start of this service.
-(You probably want to prefer the next option, and use this one only as a means of last resort.)

-* If neither `https://` nor `http://` are found, the program will attempt to base64-decode the value and assume the result is the key in PEM format (again with line breaks and all).
-If you have the `base64` command line tool, put the output of `base64 -w 0 < my_public_key.pem` (on Linux) resp. `base64 -b 0 < my_public_key.pem` (on Mac) into the variable and you should be fine.

-`ano_inbox.smtp_host` The SMTP host we'll use.
-Make sure it listens on port 25 and supports starttls.

 `ano_inbox.from_addr` What you want to set as the sender address of the mails.

 `ano_inbox.subject` The subject line that'll be seen by the recipient(s), default "Incoming anonymous email.".

 `ano_inbox.user` `ano_inbox.passwd` The crendentials required (basic auth, not needed for `/health`).

+`ano_inbox.smtp_host` The SMTP host we'll use.
+Make sure it listens on port 25 and supports starttls.

+`ano_inbox.key0`, `ano_inbox.key1`, `ano_inbox.key2`,
+`ano_inbox.key3`, ... (at least one): The X.509 certificates of the people you want to receive the emails.
+Their recipient addresses will be extracted automatically.

+We need PEM format, including line breaks and all.
+If you have problems getting line breaks into the environment variables, here are some ways out:

+* If there is no initial `-----BEGIN CERTIFICATE-----` line in such a variable's value, but it starts with `https://` (or `http://`, but, generally speaking, don't do that), the program will assume a URI, will issue a GET request to retrieve the value behind that URI, and, if that succeeds, assume what it now has is the key in PEM format (again with line breaks and all).
+Caveat: **The keys are retrieved each time a new worker is started.** So you should keep that key server up and running beyond the start of this service.
+(You may prefer the next option, and use this one only as a means of last resort.)

+* If the value starts with neither `-----BEGIN CERTIFICATE-----`, nor `https://`, nor `http://`, the program will attempt to base64-decode the value and assume the result is the key in PEM format (again with line breaks and all).
+So this is the recommendation what to use, if you can't put the bare certificate with line breaks into the environment variable.

+For base64 encoding, you can use the output of the `base64` tool.
+This tool is contained in the Docker image you've built.
+Run something like

+    docker run --rm -i registry.invalid/anonymous_inbox base64 -w 0 < my-public-cert.pem; echo

+and copy the output into the environment variable.
+(If you want to run `base64` locally on a Mac instead, replace `-w 0` with `-b 0`.)

 ## Run